 By Dan McNamara

-Daniel (Dan) McNamara is corporate vice president and general manager of the Programmable Solutions Group at Intel Corporation.
+Dan McNamara is senior vice president and general manager of the Network and Custom Logic Group at Intel Corporation.